 Do I need to be a USGBC member to certify my facility?

-No. However, if the organization/company joins as a USGBC member at the Silver level or higher it will receive a 20% discount on the registration and certification fees.
-Membership provides many other benefits including discounts on training, access to USGBC courses, and more.
+No. However, if the organization/company joins as a USGBC member at the Silver level or higher, it will receive a 20% discount on the registration and certification fees.
+In addition, membership provides many other benefits, including discounts on training, access to USGBC courses, and more.